 This is where you need to do some maths.
 Ideally, around 1.5-2 hours before training, you should consume 30-35% of your daily carbohydrate allowance in one meal.
 Of course, your daily allowance depends entirely on your goals, activity levels, gender and current body composition, so I highly recommend using an online calorie/macronutrient calculator to work out your requirements.

-Remember – complex carbohydrates (brown rice, brown bread, oats etc.) are the best source of energy pre-workout, so avoid any sugary foods in the hours before training.
+Remember that complex carbohydrates (brown rice, brown bread, oats etc.) are the best source of energy pre-workout, so avoid any sugary foods in the hours before training.

-Post-workout, you should strive to achieve a ratio of 1:3 of protein to carbohydrates.
+When working out what to eat post-workout, you should strive to achieve a ratio of 1:3 of protein to carbohydrates.
 This is the time for simple, quick-digesting carbs.
 A great way to refuel the body fast after training is to consume a shake of 1 part protein and 3 parts dextrose (a sugar).
 For example, if you have a shake of 20g protein, you should add 60g dextrose into the mix.
-Ideally, you would consume this meal 30-45 minutes after training in order to take advantage of the muscles heightened receptive state towards carbohydrates.
+Ideally, you would consume this meal 30-45 minutes after training in order to take advantage of the muscles’ heightened receptive state towards carbohydrates.

-Follow these basic pre and post nutrition guidelines, and you will be well on your way to better workouts, better recovery and better gains.
+Knowing what to eat post-workout and how to fuel your workouts and recovery can be tough, but it certainly isn’t impossible and will definitely help you to see results.
+Follow these basic pre and post nutrition guidelines, and you’ll be well on your way to better workouts, better recovery and better gains.